MarshallJD1/JSHelper/README.md

 ---

 Usage
-Start Exploring: When you open the app, you will see a dropdown menu with the list of available JavaScript concepts.
+- Start Exploring: When you open the app, you will see a dropdown menu with the list of available JavaScript concepts.
 Select a concept to begin.
-Interact with the Code: Each section provides an interactive code editor where you can edit the code, test it, and see the results instantly.
+- Interact with the Code: Each section provides an interactive code editor where you can edit the code, test it, and see the results instantly.
-Learn by Doing: As you go through the examples, experiment with different inputs and see how the behavior changes.
+- Learn by Doing: As you go through the examples, experiment with different inputs and see how the behavior changes.
-Example Flow:
+- Example Flow:
-Start with simple concepts: Select "Event Listeners" to learn how event handlers work.
+- Start with simple concepts: Select "Event Listeners" to learn how event handlers work.
-Dive into Loops: Once you're comfortable, move on to loops to create dynamic lists.
+- Dive into Loops: Once you're comfortable, move on to loops to create dynamic lists.
-Visualize Sorting: Watch the bubble sort algorithm in action by selecting the sorting examples.
+- Visualize Sorting: Watch the bubble sort algorithm in action by selecting the sorting examples.
-Screenshots
+-Screenshots
-Homepage
+-Homepage

 Syntax Breakdown